-The first time I heard Tom Waits was this performance on David Letterman.
+The first time I heard Tom Waits was on David Letterman.

 I hated it.
 I hated it passionately.
 I complained to my friend that it was the worst thing I’d ever heard, and it must be some kind of joke.

-The second time I heard Tom Waits was a year later, when my roommate played me “Singapore”, and I hated it just as much.
-I still thought it must be some kind of in-joke.
+The second time I heard Tom Waits was a year later, when my roommate played me the song “Singapore”, and I hated it just as much.
+I still thought it must be some kind of joke.
 Maybe it’s a dare, like hákarl?
 Someone wouldn’t actually listen to this for pleasure, would they?

-The third time I heard Tom Waits was “It’s All Right With Me”, and suddenly I got it.
+The third time I heard Tom Waits was his cover of the Cole Porter song “It’s All Right With Me”, and suddenly I got it.
 Maybe it’s because it’s a cover, or maybe I was sick of all normal music that day, but his American exotic theatrical junkyard sound was just what I needed.

 The best TEDx Conference I’ve ever been to was in Jakarta, Indonesia.